 Which are the other initiatives of OECD in terms of tax?

-We have set up the forum of tax authorities, which brings together every eighteen months the top tax officials of about fifty countries.
-The objective is to bring up the problems they meet in the practice, but also discuss trends in terms of usages.
-The Oslo dialogue brings together the institutions which combat money laundering, in order to facilitate cooperation between the various agencies and to organize the exchange of information between the tax experts and the other actors.
-We also engage closely countries in the process of development through specific actions.
-For example, in 2015 we launched the initiative “tax inspectors without borders” intended for the tax authorities which control multinational companies, it can make a tax inspector familiar with the problems of specific topics (in particular transfer pricing), specific branches of industry or practices of anti-tax noncompliance.
-The inspector will stay on the spot and carry out checks with the local team.
+We have set up the Forum on Tax Administration, which brings together every eighteen months the Commissioners of about fifty countries.
+The objective is to bring up the issues they come across in the practice, but also discuss trends in terms of usages.
+The Oslo Dialogue brings together the institutions which combat money laundering, in order to facilitate cooperation between various agencies and to organize the exchange of information between tax experts and other actors.
+We also engage closely developing countries through specific actions.
+For example, in 2015 we launched the initiative “Tax Inspectors Without Borders.”
+Intended for the tax authorities which control multinational companies, it can deploy during a few months a tax inspector familiar with certain topics (in particular transfer pricing), specific sectors of activity or practices of anti-tax evasion.
+The inspector will stay on the spot and carry out audits with the local team.

-By Camille Prigent, translated by Simon Mc Geady
+By Camille Prigent, translated by Nan Jiang & Simon Mc Geady